skyway/old-skyway-peer-authentication-samples/README.md

 The ttl is a value given in seconds between 600 (10 minutes) and 90000 (25 hours).
 After the ttl runs out, all connections to SkyWay servers are disconnected.

+**※Warning: If you want to extend TTL of authentication, `Peer.updateCredential()` can help you.**
+This method makes it possible to update credential without disconnected with SkyWay servers.

 ### timestamp

 The timestamp is the current unix time (seconds).